Good composition is at the heart of all photography, it is the one absolute in the quest for a good photograph!

 Landscape photographs don’t have to be big wow factor dawn landscapes, they can be of mundane things, the skies can be dull or middle-of-the-day bright.
 There are absolutely no restrictions.

-This article discusses some of the elements of photographic composition that will assist the beginner and speed up their learning curve, as well as shed some light on how I take my pictures…
+This article discusses some of the elements of photographic composition written to help the beginner and speed up the learning curve.

-Actually, I sort of lied in the title a bit.
-But only a little bit.
-The artistic part of a photograph is the instinctive bit, the original idea before your finger gets near the shutter or before you put the camera to your eye.
-It is the bit that is unique to you.
+The artistic part of a photograph is the instinctive bit, it’s the original idea before your finger gets near the shutter or before you put the camera to your eye.
+It is the bit that is unique to you and how you see that particular scene.

-Landscape photographs don’t have to be big wow factor dawn landscapes, they can be of mundane things, the skies can be dull or middle-of-the-day bright.
+What inspires you to press the shutter doesn’t have to be big wow factor dawn or dusk landscapes, they can be of mundane things, the skies can be dull or can have bright midday sunshine.

-You still need good composition of course, a photograph is nothing without good composition.
+You still need good composition of course, there is no substitute for that, and that is what photographers really need to work on.
+A photograph is nothing without good composition.

-Poor photography nearly always result from poor composition, and given that composition is partly mechanical and is learnable, practice will make good photography inevitable.
+Poor photography nearly always result from poor composition, and given that composition is partly mechanical and is learnable, practice will make good photography inevitable, in any area that you may choose to specialise in.

 And that means that everyone is capable of creating captivating, artistic photographs.